How to Make Perfect Homemade Vinaigrette Every Time

 Active Time: 5 minutes | Total Time: 5 minutes

 To make ahead: Refrigerate for up to 5 days.
-The oil will solidify, so bring to room temperature and whisk before using.
+The oil will solidify, so bring to room temperature and whisk (or shake) before using.

-Adding fresh herbs (or dried) gives the vinaigrette its defining characteristics.
-Any fresh herb, from floral basil to the mild flavor of parsley, will work well.
+Adding fresh herbs gives the vinaigrette its, well, freshness and aromatic character.
+Any fresh herb, from floral basil to the mild flavor of parsley, will work well (try chives, chervil, tarragon, dill, thyme, whatever your herb garden (or closest market has on offer).
 Just keep in mind that if you're holding any part of the dressing for eating or serving later, fresh herbs will lose their vibrant green color.
 You can hold off adding them until right before serving, or use dried herbs.
 Dried herbs offer lots of flavor and won't change color, but because they are concentrated, you'll need to use less than you would if you were using fresh (1 teaspoon dried vs. 1 tablespoon fresh).
 Then simply add the minced garlic, salt and pepper and you're ready to combine.

 How you mix your vinaigrette depends on how (and when) you want to use it.